nparks-kenzan/capstan-1/pipelines/gcp/2-canary/README.md

 ## Setup Procedure

-This depends on the *HelloAgain* app from previous pipeline steps.
+- This depends on the *HelloAgain* app from previous pipeline steps.
 Make sure you have completed the previous pipeline exercices.

-This pipeline assumes previous trigger work and deployments where executed.
+- This pipeline assumes previous trigger work and deployments where executed.

 ### Disable previous "prod" pipeline

 The canary pipeline will replace the existing prod pipeline.
 First, run the production pipeline and make sure that app deploys successfully.
 You can disable/delete this pipeline.

-### Enable Canary
+### Enable Canary for you app

 By defaults, "apps" in Spinnaker are not canary enabled you will need to enable it.
+To enable the canary feature go the `helloagain` app

+--- image for config ---
+--- image for enable ---

+This will enable the *Delivery* options.
+It is recommended that you refresh the browser to get this new top level menu item.

 ### Deploy Canary Pipeline

+As with previous pipeline deployment, access the *tunnel instance* and navigate to gcp pipeline folder for canary.
+Once there execute the following command

+`spin pipeline save --file=canary_prod.json`

-This will replace the "prod" pipeline we just deployed earlier.
+This will deploy the canary pipeline for the `helloagain` app but the pipeline is disabled.

-spin pipeline save --file=canary_prod.json

 ### Create Analysis Configuration for Canary

+The canary step needs a Canary Configuration

+--- image of canary step missing configuration ---

+Let's create a canary configuration.

 ## Run pipeline